Home > Blogs > What Are the Dengue Symptoms in Children?

 prevent-parkinsons-disease

-What is Dengue Fever?
+What Is Dengue Fever?

 Even though you feed your kids a nutritious diet, their immune systems are still growing, making them more susceptible to illness.
 In addition, adolescents spend a significant amount of time outside and may thus be exposed to bacteria and viruses.

-Dengue Symptoms in Children
+Dengue Symptoms In Children

 In comparison to adults, children often have less severe dengue symptoms.
 Here are a few possible signs of dengue in infants: